JWK95/Homeserver/README.md

 Before starting ensure you have access to a non-root sudo user and have added your public SSH key to the server.
 If you haven't done this yet, see below:

-Generate SSH Key
+Generate SSH Key:
 ```
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/homeserver -C "your_email@example.com"
 ```

-Add SSH Key to the server
+Add SSH Key to the server:
 ```
 ssh-copy-id -i ~/.ssh/homeserver username@server
 ```